 Hemosiderosis is focal deposition of iron that does not cause tissue damage.

 Hemochromatosis (iron overload) is a typically systemic process in which iron deposition can cause tissue damage.

-Iron overload may result from hereditary hemochromatosis (a genetic disorder of iron metabolism) or from secondary hemochromatosis, which is an acquired form of the disease that is due to excess oral intake or absorption of iron, or to repeated blood transfusions.
+Iron overload may result from hereditary hemochromatosis (a genetic disorder of iron metabolism) or from secondary hemochromatosis, an acquired form of the disease that is due to excess oral intake or absorption of iron or to repeated blood transfusions (1, 2).
 Morbidity is mainly due to iron accumulation in the endocrine organs (especially the pancreas, gonads, and pituitary), liver, and heart.

 African iron overload occurs most often in sub-Saharan Africa among people who consume an iron-rich fermented drink.
 A genetic component is thought to contribute to the pathogenesis of African iron overload, but no gene has yet been identified.